Make the decision to implement a new perspective when under uncertainty.

 Offered to all newly admitted students, Get Acquainted Day provides an opportunity for students to begin making connections with either Ms. Johnson or Ms. Trempe to get a better understanding of the resources available to support their academic success.

 Study Strategies, Techniques and Tips

-Students are provided information related to strategies, techniques and tips for studying while in medical school, including authoritative resources available on the Office of Medical Education-Study Strategies: Medical School Pilot page (OME).
+Students are provided information related to strategies, techniques and tips for studying while in medical school, including authoritative resources available on the Department of Medical Education-Study Strategies: Medical School Pilot page (OME).

 Workshops and Seminars

 Students will have opportunities throughout the academic year to participate in many workshops and seminars intended for success.
 Some examples include:

 Incoming medical students have an opportunity to participate in a 3-week Prematriculation Program.
 This program provides early exposure to BSOM first-year course material.
 Ms. Johnson and Ms. Trempe meet with newly admitted non-traditional students both at orientation and individually to assist students to better understand and make the needed transitions related to the rigorous demands of medical school.

 Strategies and techniques related to learning how to study, time management, self-directed learning, and test taking strategies are introduced to students.

 Effective Self-Directed Learning

 One of several seminars facilitated by either Ms. Johnson or Ms. Trempe intended to enhance students’ success is on Effective Self-Directed Learning.
 Research articles are provided on the OME.2016 – Medical Student Study Strategies Pilot page.